zre7926/RecipeAnalysis/README.md

 ## Hypothesis Testing

 I wondered whether patience pays off in recipe ratings: do dishes that take longer earn different average scores than quick fixes?
 To answer this, we compared the mean user rating of “long” recipes to that of “short” recipes.
-A label-shuffling permutation test, using the difference in means as the statistic, lets us make this comparison without relying on normality assumptions.
+A permutation test, using the difference in means as the test statistic, lets us make this comparison.

 Null Hypothesis: The mean rating for “long” recipes (cooking time > median) equals the mean rating for “short” recipes (cooking time <= median).